Ethra8/history_beyond_myth/README.md

   https://github.com/Ethra8/history_beyond_myth/assets/80659091/663c7706-f190-4eaa-9e29-b0f9b8ca8dec

-  * so that when the toggle item is clicked, it gives a slight effect of fade to items in navbar when collapsing or displaying:
+   * To give a slight effect of fade to items in navbar when collapsing or displaying:

            transition: all 0.7s linear;

   https://github.com/Ethra8/history_beyond_myth/assets/80659091/3b2e04c4-5f55-4acd-8f34-e75fb24629a3

    * On the toggle item (class=toggle), so that when page is loaded, the item appears less abruptly:

            transition: all 0.1s linear

 #### FOOTER TRANSITIONS

+- **ICONS** - When the user hovers the mouse through them, the change of color is not abrupt, but progressive:

        transition: all 0.5s linear;

+- **EMAIL WITH MAILTO: FEATURE** - When the user hovers the mouse through it, the change of the font color is progressive:

+       transition: all 0.5s linear;

+#### HOME PAGE - TRANSITIONS

+- **SITE DESCRIPTION - SECTION 3: REASONS TO SIGN-UP**: When the user hovers the mouse through the button-like link to the *sign-up page*, the background color changes progressively, and the box-shadow also dissapears progressively, giving the visual illusion that the button-like element has been pushed down, giving a 3D impression:

+       transition: all 0.2s linear;

+#### SIGN-UP PAGE - TRANSITIONS

+- **SIGN-UP FORM - BUTTON**: When the user hovers through the button, the change of the background color and the disappearance of the box-shadow are progressive, giving the visual illusion of dimension, and that the button has been pressed down, provising a 3D impression of volume:

+       transition: all 0.2s linear;

 ## SITE STRUCTURE